 The Pennsylvania civil justice system is an avenue for victims of crimes to receive justice separate and apart from the criminal system.
 While criminal cases involve a defendant who broke the law, civil cases are most commonly legal disputes between two or more people.

-Victims of crime can turn to the civil justice system to receive justice, even when there has already been a criminal trial.
+Victims of crime can turn to the civil justice system to try to receive justice, even when there has already been a criminal trial.
 Rather than facing jail time, defendants may have to pay monetary damages or forfeit property as restitution for the victim’s pain and suffering.
-Even after a criminal case is over, many crime victims feel they have not been properly compensated for medical bills, time away from work, and emotional distress.
+Even after a criminal case is over, many crime victims feel they may have not been properly compensated for medical bills, time away from work, and emotional distress.
 The Civil justice system could be a way to get compensated.

 Every civil case is different, and the parties involved in each case vary according to the specifics.
 In addition to the plaintiff and defendant, possible involved parties include: